sulhimbn/blokp/docs/docker-setup.md

-# Docker Development Environment for IuranKomplek
+# Docker Development Environment for Iuran BlokP

-This document provides instructions for using the Docker-based development environment for the IuranKomplek Android application.
+This document provides instructions for using the Docker-based development environment for the Iuran BlokP Android application.

 ## Overview

-The Docker environment provides an isolated, consistent, and reproducible development setup for the IuranKomplek application.
+The Docker environment provides an isolated, consistent, and reproducible development setup for the Iuran BlokP application.
 It includes:

 - Android build container with all necessary SDKs and tools
 - Mock API server for offline development